SebastianAgi/ASFM/README.md

 The SFM.py is the SFM implementation, and ASFM.py is the ASFM implementation.
 Both scripts require a zed2i stereo camera feed to post on the local ROS master url to work as they use both the Spot kinematic_state topic and certain topics form the Zed2i's human detection.

-VNC into SpotCore and run
+VNC into Spot and launch the SpotCore:
 ```
-make body_driver #starts SpotCore
+make body_driver
 ```
 In a second terminal run:
 ```